 Inspection Gates at Bloedel Donovan Park Boat Launch

-Construction begins in late July 2025 on the installation of new Aquatic Invasive Species (AIS) check station gates at the Bloedel Donovan Park boat launch.
+In 2025, the Lake Whatcom Management Program installed new Aquatic Invasive Species (AIS) check station gates at the Bloedel Donovan Park boat launch.
 The gates will help ensure uninspected boats don’t enter Lake Whatcom during hours when seasonal AIS staff are not working on-site.
 Boat launch access is not changing — the launch will still be open year-round during park hours (6 a.m. to 10 p.m.).
 If boaters launch when AIS staff are not at the park, they will just need to make a quick call to do a remote inspection.

 How do the gates work?